ringcentral/ringcentral-integration-for-hubspot/README.md

 Note: **Calling providers is not available to free users**

+** Important **

+**If anyone have problem to see the panel, please reconnect RingCentral from https://ringcentral.github.io/apps/hubspot, then try select HubSpot as call provider and reselect RingCentral as call provider.**

 ## Features

 Calls can be made using RingCentral from directly in HubSpot.
 After each call, the call will be automatically synced to the HubSpot call log for tracking.